Minneapolis Police Department: History

 The board was short-lived for three terms until it was abolished in 1890 and a new mayor was elected.
 Military titles were also abolished.
 By then the city grew to 200,000 people with 200 officers on a budget of $209,278.
 Patrols were done on foot and by horseback with headquarters at city hall.
 By 1909, the department added motorcycles, fingerprinting, and utilized telephones.
 The MPD started using automobiles for patrol in the 1920s and had most patrol officers in cars by the 1930s.

 In the 1930s the MPD was involved in ending labor disputes.
 The department found an accommodation with local mobsters.
 During World War II 117 MPD officers fought for the United States in the armed forces.
 In the 1950s population growth increased the city to over 500,000 residents with nearly six hundred sworn officers.
 In 1952 the Drunkometer, forerunner to the intoxilyzer, was first used in Minneapolis.
 During the 1960s major riots along Plymouth Avenue resulted in the creation of a Community Relations Division.
 The 1970s saw the first use of mobile digital technology (MDTs) in squad cars.
 In the 1980s and 1990s community-oriented policing became paramount.
 In an effort to get closer to the community the Community Crime Prevention/SAFE Unit was created.

 A city policeman, Charles Stenvig served a total of six years as mayor during the period 1969–1978.
 He returned to his job after his terms.

 On July 1, 2021, during a police shortage, a Minneapolis judge sided with eight city residents from north Minneapolis and ordered the Minneapolis Police Department to hire enough police officers to match the minimum required by the City Charter, citing rising crime.
 This judge's ruling would later be upheld by the Minnesota Supreme Court.

+In 2025, MPD began encrypting 911 radio traffic, greatly limiting the public's ability to monitor the department's police scanner.